jvelezmagic/jvelezmagic/content/authors/jvelezmagic/_index.md

   link: https://www.instagram.com/genomicmagician/
 ---

-I am a Genomic Scientist which loves programming and learning about software development.
+I am a Genomic Scientist.
+I love analyzing and visualizing data to improve our understanding of what is around us.
+Besides, I am fascinated by software development, and I hope to contribute useful packages to the scientific community one day.
 I am known for being a passionate, curios person and be always open to new challednges.
 Do you have any challenge?
 Good!
 Let's do it.
 Let's be problem solvers.
 :man_technologist: :monocle_face: :owl: :sparkles: